 Email still works.
 But only if it doesn’t feel robotic.

 Forget long newsletters.
-Short messages win.
-A quick tip.
-A project update.
-Maybe a before-and-after story.
+Short messages win: a quick tip, a project update, or maybe a before-and-after story.
 That’s enough to stay top of mind.

-And don’t pretend every lead is ready to buy.
-Some are just exploring options for custom homes.
+And remember, not every lead is ready to buy.
+Some are just quietly exploring options for custom homes.
 That’s fine.
 Stay helpful without pushing too hard.

 Use Social Proof That Feels Real